neondatabase/website/content/docs/connect/connection-pooling.md

 admin_users=cloud_admin
 ```

-The following list describes explcitly set variables.
+The following list describes the explcitly set variable settings above.
 You can assume that variables not configured explcitly, such as `query_wait_timeout`, use the default setting.
-For a full explanation of each parameter and possible values, please refer to the official [PgBouncer documentation](https://www.pgbouncer.org/config.html).
+For a full explanation of each parameter, please refer to the official [PgBouncer documentation](https://www.pgbouncer.org/config.html).

 - `listen_port=6432`: The port that PgBouncer will listen on for incoming connections.
 - `listen_addr=0.0.0.0`: The address to listen on for incoming connections.
 0.0.0.0 means listening on all available interfaces.